CogComp/cogcomp-nlpy/README.rst

 By default,

 * If you have downloaded the models through command :code:`python -m sioux download`, this tool will be running the pipeline locally (A), with all the annotators disabled.
-* If you haven't downloaded the models, it will be communicating with a default remote pipeline server.
+* If you haven't downloaded the models, it will be communicating with a default remote pipeline server (B.1).

 If you want to change specific behaviors, such as activating or deactivating specific components, you can specify the parameters while initializing pipeliner module.

 .. code-block:: python

    pipeliner.init(enable_views=['POS','LEMMA'])
    # function declaration: init(use_server = None, server_api = None, enable_views = None, disable_views = None)
+   # "use_server" will takes True/False.
+Will use local server (B), if False; otherwise will use the remote server (B).
-   # user_server will takes True/False, server_api is the address of the server as string
+   # "server_api" is the address of the server as string.
+An example: http://www.fancyUrlName.com:8080
-   # enable_views/disable_views will takes a list of strings, each string is the name of the view
+   # "enable_views" will takes a list of the view names to be used as strings, each string is the name of the view.
+This parameter is important only if you're using the local pipeline (A).

 **Note:** This tool is based on CogComp's `pipeline project <https://github.com/IllinoisCogComp/illinois-cogcomp-nlp/tree/master/pipeline>`_.
 Essentially annotator included in the pipeline should be accessible here.
-To see the complete list of pipeline annotators have a look into its readme.

 Setting from Configuration file